 Wednesday, January 25, 2012

-Seems all "Teacher Quality" reports and statistics I find relate teacher quality to student test scores in one way or another.
+"Teacher Quality" reports and statistics I find relate teacher quality to student test scores.
 (Heck, hand kids the answers and you'll be a brilliant teacher.)
-That one fundamental false premise automatically gives these so called "Teacher Quality" reports a failing grade in my eyes - with or without the numerous "value-added" qualities incorporated into the results.
+That gives these so called "Teacher Quality" reports a failing grade in my eyes - with or without the numerous "value-added" qualities incorporated into the results.
 And guess why NY went from a "D" to a "C" in the latest Teacher Quality reports?
 Because they tied teacher/student testing more closely together.

 Friday, August 19, 2011